 Although selective breeding may be a factor that contributes to your Pit Bull’s ability to get along with other dogs, it is not the ultimate deciding factor.

-A well-trained Pit Bull can be taught to control their excitement and sometimes aggressive impulses, so they can form healthy bonds with other dogs.
+A well-trained Pit Bull can be taught to control their excitement and sometimes aggressive impulses, so it can form healthy bonds with other dogs.
 Here are a few ways you can train your Pit Bull to get along with other dogs.

 Teaching Your Pit Bull Obedience Commands Helps with Impulse Control